seclorum/FSCE_playground/README.md

 # FSCE: fun and simple coding examples..

-This is a simple repo to demonstrate some fundamental concepts.
+This is a simple repo to demonstrate some fundamental concepts, and a simple way for a Dad to get involved in his teenage kids' homework.  ;)

 In our scenario, there is a) an Arduino-based project with workshop code from school, and b) Darwin/Linux-based workstations to use for other purposes.